PSims/BayesEoR/docs/usage.rst

     expected_ps = 214777.66068216303  # mK^2 Mpc^3

     data = DataContainer(
+        dirnames,
+        dir_prefix=dir_prefix,
+        expected_ps=expected_ps,
-        dirnames, dir_prefix=dir_prefix, expected_ps=expected_ps, labels=["EoR Only"]
+        labels=["EoR Only"]
     )
     fig = data.plot_power_spectra_and_posteriors(
-        suptitle="Test Data Analysis", plot_fracdiff=True
+        suptitle="Test Data Analysis",
+        plot_fracdiff=True,
+        cred_interval=95
     )

-In this example, we've assumed the default output location `./chains/`.
-The subdirectory containing the BayesEoR output files is `./chains/MN-15-15-38-0-2.63-2.82-6.2E-03-lp-dPS-v1/`.
-Here, we are only analyzing the output from a single analysis.
+In this example, we've assumed the default output location ``./chains/`` and that the subdirectory containing the sampler outputs is ``MN-15-15-38-0-2.63-2.82-6.2E-03-lp-dPS-v1/``.

 .. tip::

-    If you wish to compare multiple analyses within the same directory, i.e. you have multiple subdirectories containing output files in `./chains/`, you can add more entries to `dirnames` e.g.
+    If you wish to compare multiple analyses within the same directory, i.e. you have multiple subdirectories containing output files in ``./chains/``, you can add more entries to the ``dirnames`` kwarg e.g.

     .. code-block:: python